microsoft/hi-ml/docs/source/developers.md

 # Notes for developers

+## Development environment

+We suggest using Visual Studio Code (VSCode), available for multiple platforms [here](https://code.visualstudio.com/).
+On Windows system, we recommend using WSL, the Windows Subsystem for Linux, because some PyTorch features are not available on Windows.
+Inside VSCode, please install the extensions that are recommended for this project - they are available in `.vscode/extensions.json` in the repository root.

 ## Creating a Conda environment

 To create a separate Conda environment with all packages that `hi-ml` requires for running and testing,